MahsaPaknezhad/RadiomicsTutorial/ReadMe.md

 For this project, we use the publicly available dataset of tree bark images [here](https://www.vicos.si/resources/trunk12/).
 All the code is provided in the notebook file: *tree_bark_analysis.ipynb*

-We have compared our results with those of a published paper [1] on this dataset which uses a different texture descriptor for classification of tree barks.
+We have compared our results with those of a published paper [Boudra et al, 2018] on this dataset which uses a different texture descriptor for classification of tree barks.

 | First Header  | Second Header |
 | ------------- | ------------- |